KarlChungus/cosmos_node-initial_setup/01_initial_setup.md

 `sudo ufw allow 9090`

 ## Open RPC (default: 26657)
-Open RPC to your specific local machine's IP address to connect and interact with your node remoately.
+Open RPC to your specific local machine's IP address to connect and interact with your node remotely.
 This rule will need to be upated whenever your local IP changes.

-`sudo ufw allow from youripaddress to any port 26657`
+`sudo ufw allow from [youripaddress] to any port 26657`
 `sudo ufw enable`

 ## Confirm with UFW that your custom ssh port is open